niole/ship-weather/README.md

 I think I don't know the relationship between wave height, distance, that works for his boat.

+For each day and year, let user pick a year and show predictions.

 # UX

-Calculate daily historical data for whether or not the waves will work for his boat. render as a heat map in a calendar view let him select a range of dates and get the date range out as text

-provide a slider for average and wave height and then color the calendar based on that

-later, we can generalize it. maybe based on boat length and weight we can give suggestions.
+- Add year dropdown for easy navigation.
+- Integrate some real data
+- let user pick a range of dates by clicking and dragging on the calendar and getting an alert with the date range
+- make UI look nice

+# Questions

+- what are the appropriate whts and wpds for different boats?
+Are multiple distinct ranges possible?
+- can we recommend previous years to examine?